Lockheed C-130 Hercules: Design phase

-The Hercules resembles a larger, four-engine version of the Fairchild C-123 Provider with a similar wing and cargo ramp layout.
+The Hercules resembles a larger, four-engined version of the Fairchild C-123 Provider, with a similar wing and cargo ramp layout.
 The C-123 had evolved from the Chase XCG-20 Avitruc first flown in 1950.
-The Boeing C-97 Stratofreighter had rear ramps, which made it possible to drive vehicles onto the airplane (also possible with the forward ramp on a C-124).
-The ramp on the Hercules was also used to airdrop cargo, which included a low-altitude parachute-extraction system for Sheridan tanks and even dropping large improvised "daisy cutter" bombs.
-The new Lockheed cargo plane had a range of 1100 nmi and it could operate from short and unprepared strips.
+The Boeing C-97 Stratofreighter had rear ramps, which made driving vehicles onto the airplane possible (also possible with the forward ramp on a C-124).
+The ramp on the Hercules was also used to airdrop cargo, which included a low-altitude parachute-extraction system for Sheridan tanks and even dropping large, improvised "daisy cutter" bombs.
+The new Lockheed cargo plane had a range of 1100 nmi, and it could operate from short and unprepared strips.

-Fairchild, North American, Martin, and Northrop declined to participate.
-The remaining five companies tendered a total of ten designs: Lockheed two, Boeing one, Chase three, Douglas three, and Airlifts Inc. one.
-The contest was a close affair between the lighter of the two Lockheed (preliminary project designation L-206) proposals and a four-turboprop Douglas design.
+Fairchild, North American, Martin, and Northrop declined to participate in the competition.
+The remaining five companies submitted 10 design proposals: Lockheed presented two, Boeing one, Chase three, Douglas three, and Airlifts Inc. one.
+The competition ultimately narrowed to a close contest between the lighter of Lockheed's two submissions, designated the preliminary L-206 project, and a four-turboprop aircraft design proposed by Douglas.

 The Lockheed design team was led by Willis Hawkins, starting with a 130-page proposal for the Lockheed L-206.
 Hall Hibbard, Lockheed vice president and chief engineer, saw the proposal and directed it to Kelly Johnson, who did not care for the low-speed, unarmed aircraft, and remarked, "If you sign that letter, you will destroy the Lockheed Company."
 Both Hibbard and Johnson signed the proposal and the company won the contract for the now-designated Model 82 on 2 July 1951.